deleterium/SmartC/docs/Start.md

 [Back](./)

 ## Language rules
-Expressions are C-like and evaluated from left to right.
-Rules are simpler than in C, so complexes expressions may have different evaluations from C, but simple expressions shall have same outcome given special characteristics in Signum assembly language (derived from CIYAM).
+This project aims to be as close to C as possible.
+But given special characteristics in Signum assembly language (derived from CIYAM) some differences will occur.

 ### Comments
 As C, can be one line `//` or multi-line `/* .... */`;